-- Current approval: GDP - Scheduled in AOP for 2024/25 operations. - 20 blocks for a total of 353 ha are planned for the 2024/2025 timber year. - Planned area is East of Highway 940 (Forestry Trunk Road) within the headwaters of Daisy Creek drainage south of Fool's Creek. - Area will be accessed via Canadian Natural Resources Limited LOC3613, LOC053011, and LOC4111, locally known as Coseka Resource Road. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
-The main watercourse crossing in this area will be a clear-span bridge over Daisy Creek, several watercourse crossings will be constructed on small tributaries to Daisy Creek and Fool's Creek. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone, Core Grizzly Bear Zone, and 3 blocks within Mountain Goat and Sheep Area.
+- Current approval: GDP - Scheduled in AOP for 2025/26 operations. - o 19 blocks, 295 ha - Area partially operated in 2024/25 season.
+A portion of this harvested volume is scheduled for log haul in 2025/26. - Planned area is primarily East of Highway 940 (Forestry Trunk Road) within the headwaters of the Daisy Creek drainage south of Fool's Creek.
+One block is West of the Forestry Trunk Road, near Vicary Creek. - Area will be accessed via Highway 940 (Forestry Trunk Road) and Canadian Natural Resources Limited LOC3613, LOC053011, and LOC4111, locally known as Coseka Resource Road. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
+The main watercourse crossing in this area will be a clear-span bridge over Daisy Creek, several watercourse crossings will be constructed on small tributaries to Vicary Creek, Daisy Creek, and Fool's Creek. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone, Core Grizzly Bear Zone, and Mountain Goat and Sheep Area.
 WFC operations comply with OGRs to mitigate potential impacts to wildlife.